jizefeng0810/SDA-OD/README.md

-# Implementation of SDA
+# Implementation of SDA-OD
-paper "Stepwise Domain Adaptation (SDA) for Object Detection in Autonomous Vehicles Using an Adaptive CenterNet" from Journal Paper link:**
+Paper "Stepwise Domain Adaptation (SDA) for Object Detection in Autonomous Vehicles Using an Adaptive CenterNet" from Journal **

+Paper link:**

 # Absract